is Stormwater Pollution?

 pollutants are picked up as water (from rain, hoses, sprinklers,

-etc.) drains from streets, parking lots, and lawns and enters
+etc.) drains from streets, parking lots, and lawns to the storm drain system made up of over

-the 66,000 catch basins throughout Las Vegas and Southern Nevada.
+the 66,000 catch basins, pipes, and open channels throughout Las Vegas and Southern Nevada.

 Las Vegas Wash untreated.